Lyonel Tollemache

 Sir Lyonel Felix Carteret Eugene Tollemache, 4th Baronet (15 January 1854 – 4 March 1952) was an English landowner.

 Early life and family

 Born in South Witham near Grantham, Lincolnshire, he was the eldest son of the Reverend Ralph Tollemache and his first wife and cousin, Caroline Tollemache.

-Tollemache graduated from Jesus College, Cambridge.
-He married Hersilia Henrietta Diana Oliphant (or Collingwood) in 1881 and they had three daughters and three sons, all born in Eastbourne:
+Tollemache married Hersilia Henrietta Diana Oliphant (or Collingwood) in 1881 and they had three daughters and three sons, all born in Eastbourne: